ColumPaget/barmaid.lua/README.md

-Barmaid.lua - a status bar tool for dzen2, lemonbar, xterm titles and ansi terminal
+Barmaid.lua - a status bar tool for dzen2, lemonbar, xterm titles, dwm and ansi terminal
 ====================================================================

 SYNOPSIS
 ========

 barmaid.lua is a status-bar generation program with unicode and modules support.
 It is written in lua using libUseful-lua.
-It can generate output suitable for dzen2, lemonbar, xterm title-bars and the terminal.
+It can generate output suitable for dzen2, lemonbar, xterm title-bars, dwm and the terminal.
 It can display info on date, time, system load, memory usage, partition usage, cpu usage, ip4 address/netmask/broadcast, hostname, kernel, architecture, ostype, uptime, cpu count, battery level, and cpu temperature.
 No external programs are run to generate this data, so barmaid's resource usage should be low.
 Unfortuantely, as barmaid pulls a lot of data from /proc and /sys, it's a mostly linux-only program.
 Barmaid is extensible via its modules system.

 INSTALL
 =======